not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 *A Sample script for the not-things [TimeSeq](../../TIMESEQ.md) module.*

 Because voltage values on output ports and variables within TimeSeq are only changed when an action updates them, implementing sample-and-hold-like behaviour can be easily done in TimeSeq.
-This sample will demonstrate basic S&H behaviour using input sources and triggers, and expand on this by using internally generated voltages, trigger timing and combinations of values.
+This page will demonstrate basic S&H behaviour using input sources and triggers, and expand on this by using internally generated voltages, trigger timings and combinations of values.

 ## Table of Contents